 OCD can affect men, women and children.
-Some people start having symptoms early, often around puberty, but it usually starts during early adulthood.
+People can start having symptoms from as early as 6 years old, but it often begins around puberty and early adulthood.

 OCD can be distressing and significantly interfere with your life, but treatment can help you keep it under control.

 If you have OCD, you'll usually experience frequent obsessive thoughts and compulsive behaviours.

 - An obsession is an unwanted and unpleasant thought, image or urge that repeatedly enters your mind, causing feelings of anxiety, disgust or unease.